 Find Out More

 “When I was hired at Allstate, it was one of the best things that could have happened to me at the time,” Ramirez says.
 There, she had the flexibility to travel to Guatemala to obtain her daughters’ birth certificates.
 And, once she was hired on full-time, she discovered that Purple Purse partnered with WINGS, the agency from which she’d sought help not long before.
-She trained to teach the curriculum there, which included taking the Purple Purse financial empowerment curriculum herself.
+She trained to teach the curriculum there, which included taking The Allstate Foundation Moving Ahead Curriculum herself.

 Article continues after this message